MoonPoet/xaprb-src/content/blog/note-taking-apps.md

 * [Write][write] looked at first like what I needed: a Markdown editor that would work with files in Dropbox or any other cloud sync provider.
 But when I investigated it, it didn't seem to be very reliable or well-implemented.
+* [Dropbox Paper][paper] is kind of like a lightweight Google Docs that works on Dropbox, but it doesn't work offline and the data isn't stored *inside* of your Dropbox account.
+The data is separate, and the relationship with Dropbox seems to be only a high level of integration with your account, not your data per se.
+* [Simplenote][simplenote] is a very simple, free, and opensource app that supports Markdown.
+It's cross-platform, and the data is stored in their SaaS service.
+The product is provided by the makers of Wordpress.
+I found it to be a little too barebones, although it's simple and lightweight.
+For example, some of the client applications displayed Markdown in plaintext, although the web app showed it formatted.
+All-in-all, I found it to be most similar to Bear Notes, but Bear was slightly better.
 * [Bear Notes][bearnotes] is the option I eventually used for a while.

 ### Bear Notes